DanTappan/USBRecord-Control/README.md

 - **Reset** - this button resyncronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted
 - **Channels: n** - selects the number of channels to record, between 2 and 18.
 A short press on the button increments the number of channels, a long press decrements.

+## Debugging

+The recorder program will try to log errors, for example a failure to start the record process, to the Companion custom variable **custom:record_log**

 ## Installation

 The install script creates a new systemctl service **usbrecord** which will run at system startup as the current user